It's never too late to protect yourself from the sun.

 - Pay attention to the time.
 The sun’s UV rays are the strongest between 10 am and 4 pm.
 Try to schedule your time outside in the early morning or afternoon.
 If you must be outside during this time, stay in the shade.

 - Use the right sunscreen.
 Choose a sunscreen that is SPF 15 or higher and has “blocks UVA and UVB” or “broad spectrum” on the label.

-- And use sunscreen correctly.
+- Use sunscreen correctly.
 Sunscreen should be applied 20 minutes before being in the sun and then reapplied every 2 hours.
 Be sure to reapply immediately after swimming or heavy sweating.

-- Protect yourself even more.
+- Wear protective clothing.
 Wearing protective clothing like a wide-brimmed hat, a long-sleeved shirt, and long pants can protect you from the sun’s harmful rays.
+Some types of outdoor clothing are designed to filter UV rays.
 Also, be sure to remember your UV-filtering sunglasses.

-Take a few extra precautions and enjoy your time outdoors!
+Taking a few extra precautions will allow you to enjoy your time outdoors.